 A survey of appropriate methods and materials useful in teaching English and language arts at the middle school level.
 Emphasis is placed on evaluation of written compositions and on current approaches to literary analysis.
 The students will develop at least one teaching unit.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner are included.
-Prerequisite: EDU 420.
+Prerequisite: Admission to the Teacher Education Program.
 Concurrent enrollment: EDU 466.
 Fall, annually.

-EDU 577B FIELD PRACTICUM III (MIDDLE SCHOOL ENGLISH AND LANGUAGE ARTS)
+EDU 577B FIELD PRACTICUM III (MIDDLE SCHOOL ENGLISH AND LANGUAGE ARTS) (0)